college-254/kenyans_applying_to_us_universities/content/college-guide/12-high-school-transcript-school-report-and-letters-of-recommendation.md

 {{% comment %}}

-Note that the school report contains information that is relative to your classmates in high school.
-This helps US universities understand what you achieved in the context of your environment.
+Note that the school report contains information that is specific to your high school.
+This helps US universities understand what you achieved in light of what you had available.

 {{% /comment %}}